Happy Birthday Carlo

 fold you into the linen I hang in the Athenian sun.

-Sometimes I imagine your laughter echoing
+Sometimes I imagine your laughter wandering

 down these unfamiliar streets,